meeDamian/toggl-cli/README.md

 		--no-colors  - disable colors
 		--save-token - save provided token and exit
-		-t --token   - run with a custom token (will not be saved) -f --force   - (NOT recomended) prevent all confirmations
+		-t --token   - run with a custom token (will not be saved)

 	Commands:
 		c current            - see details of currently running time entry (if any).